 “He was fighting for freedom,” said Camy’s aunt, Marie Gerda-Pierre.

-The Travis Manion Foundation honored Camy Florexil through our Character Does Matter program on Oct.
-17, 2011, when we told his story to inspire 165 students at Swenson Arts and Technology High School in Philadelphia, Pa.
+The Travis Manion Foundation honored Camy Florexil through the Character Does Matter program on Oct.
+17, 2011, when his story inspired 165 students at Swenson Arts and Technology High School in Philadelphia, Pa.

 Department of Defense